Curious which teacher fellowships exist for summer professional development, travel grants, and educational tours?

 TT: Wow!
-That’s a lot of teacher travel grants and fellowships!
-Tell us your secret to earning all those opportunities.
+That’s a lot of free travel for professional development!
+What’s your secret to earning those opportunities?

 A: To find opportunities like all those I listed above, I get on listservs, ask for help, talk to other awardees, and do my research to find what’s out there.

 I often meet people who are accepted to fellowships the first time, and that is definitely NOT the case with me.
 I have learned to persevere, because if I get accepted, it’s usually on at least my THIRD try — sometimes even more.

 Don’t give up if you’re not accepted at first!